 Despite this adversity, Reuther talked about the forward-thinking work that Leipzig has done, in taking this responsive process about demographics informing housing design, and allowing it to influence the wider planning process.
 Reuther herself has been a big part of this process there and she discussed how pivotal it is to fold all of these new conditions – changing demographics, work, media and technology – into a long-term planning process.
 She discussed different tools that can be used to do this, including Leipzig’s “Integrated Urban Development Concept,” an intensive planning document looking to 2020, the “Leipzig-Charta on Sustainable European Cities” and Germany’s International Building Exhibition.

 Acclaimed New York City urban planner Alex Garvin and The New Yorker’s Paul Goldberger provided final thoughts, reconnecting the day’s presentations to the context of New York’s building code, and touching on such topics as financing, adaptive reuse, and change from below.
-Listen to their conversation, either by streaming it below or right-clicking to download it here.
+Listen to their conversation by streaming or downloading it here.